arokem/surround_suppression/README.rst

  Instructions
 ==============

-The program is a real memory hog, so be sure to close all the other programs you are running on the computer before starting it.
-Otherwise, stimulus timing problems might ensue.
+Although the program is less of a memory hog, it is still good practice to close all the other programs you are running on the computer before starting it.
+Stimulus timing problems might still ensue.

 Setting parameters